-Cash and cash equivalents and accruals
+Cash and cash equivalents and accruals and other payables

 The carrying amounts of these balances approximate their fair values due to the short-term nature of these balances.

 Trade receivables and trade payables

 The carrying amounts of these receivables and payables approximate their fair values as they are subject to normal trade credit terms.